 Mobile Image: Friedman, Will

-Electric transmission disputes
+Electric transmission development

 *Denotes experience prior to joining Davis Wright Tremaine

 District of Columbia, 2013

 J.D., The George Washington University, 2012, with high honors

 - Order of the Coif